view7677/java-interview-questions/pages/SQL.md

 ```
 #### 29. What is the wrong with this SQL query?

+The `with` clause provides a way of defining a temporary view whose definition is available only to the query in which the with clause occurs.

 #### 30. What is wrong with this query to get the list of employees not in Dept 1?